-Of course, what counts as 'too low fidelity' for a given item is relative to the selection bias for that item (see Williams 1966).
+Of course, what counts as "too low fidelity" for a given item is relative to the selection bias for that item (see Williams 1966).
 A greater selection bias allows for a higher mutation rate.
-On the other hand if, as Dawkins says, there is 'a certain "mutational" element in every copying event' (loc. cit), then it is not easy to see how selection could work at all.
-It is to this problem that Dawkins (1999) now offers an ingenious solution.
-He uses for this a thought experiment of which I present a simpler but equally effective version (before discussing his version later).
-Consider Figure 8.1.
+On the other hand if, as Dawkins says, there is "a certain 'mutational' element in every copying event" (loc. cit.), then it is not easy to see how selection could work at all.
+It is to this problem that Dawkins now offers an ingenious solution.
+He uses for this a thought experiment of which I present a simpler but equally effective version (before discussing his version later on).
+Consider figure 1.
 A first individual is shown this figure for ten seconds and is asked, ten minutes later to reproduce it as exactly as possible.
 Then a second individual is shown for ten seconds the figure drawn by the first individual and presented with the same task.
 This is iterated with, say, nine participants.
-It is most likely that each drawing will differ from its model and that the more distant two drawings are in the chain, the more they're likely to differ.
+It is most likely that each drawing will differ from its model and that the more distant two drawings are in the chain, the more they are likely to differ.
 A judge given the ten drawings in a random order and asked to put them back in the order in which they were produced should perform, if not perfectly, at least much better than random.
-The 'mutational elements' in every copying event are such that a drift is manifest, and no stable pattern is maintained.
+The "mutational elements" in every copying event are such that a drift is manifest, and no stable pattern is maintained.

-Figure 8.1
+Figure 1

-Now imagine a similar experiment being performed, but this time with Figure 8.2 as initial input.
-Again, each dewing produced by the successive participants is certain to differ from its model, since each participant will fail to reproduce the model in all its particulars.
-This time, however, the distance in the chain of two drawings on the one hand, and their degree of difference on the other hand should be two variables independent of one another (or likely so).
-A judge asked to put the ten drawings in the order in which they were produced should be cable to do better than random.
-Despite low fidelity of copying, a stable pattern is most likely to endure across versions, and individual variations are very unlikely to compromise this pattern.
+Now imagine a similar experiment being performed, but this time with figure 2 as initial input.
+Again, each drawing produced by the successive participants is certain to differ from its model, since each participant will fail to reproduce the model in all its particular.
+This time, however, the distance in the chain of two drawings on the one hand, and their degree of difference on the other hand should be two variables independent of one another (or nearly so).
+A judge asked to put the ten drawings in the order in which they were produced should be unable to do better than random.
+In spite of low fidelity of copying, a stable pattern is most likely to endure across versions, and individual variations are very unlikely to compromise this pattern.

 What explains the difference between the two experiments?
-In the case of Figure 8.1, people try and form a mental image of a drawing which they do not recognize in any way, and then try and reproduce this mental image on paper.
+In the case of figure 1, people try and form a mental image of a drawing which they don't recognise in any way, and then try and reproduce this mental image on paper.
 In storing the information, in recalling it, and in reproducing it, they are likely to introduce unintended variations that are either in random directions, or are in the direction of entropy, that is, plain loss of information.
-In the case of Figure 8.2, people recognize the figure as a five-branched star drawn without lifting the pencil.
-They may well forget most of the other particulars of the drawing under their eyes, such as length of relatively slight segments, or angles.
+In the case of figure 2, people recognise the figure as a five-branched star drawn without lifting the pencil.

+They may well forget most of the other particulars of the drawing under their eyes, such as length of relatively straight segments, or angles.
 Still, they will produce another star of the same type.